-My lab is extramurally funded by grants from the National Science Foundation, US Department of Agriculture, Great Lakes Fishery Commission, Michigan Department of Natural Resources, and Fulbright Program; they have worked in Michigan, Madagascar, Namibia, Singapore, Brazil, Ecuador, Indonesia, and Russia.
+My lab funded by extramural grants from the National Science Foundation, US Department of Agriculture, Great Lakes Fishery Commission, Michigan Department of Natural Resources, and Fulbright Program; they have worked in Michigan, Madagascar, Namibia, Singapore, Brazil, Ecuador, Indonesia, and Russia.

 Current Lab Members